Vowel duration before voiceless consonants

 [1] 2.437442

-So the t-statistic for our calculated difference is 2.4374424.
-The frequentist statistician would then ask: what is the probability of finding a t-statistic (and a difference) this large or larger, assuming that the t-statistic (and the difference) is 0.
-This probability is the p-value.
+Now, after having obtained the t-statistic, the NHST researcher would ask: what is the probability of finding a t-statistic (and the difference in means it represents) this large or larger, assuming that the t-statistic (and the difference) is 0.
+This probability is Fisher’s p-value.
 You should note two things:

-• First, the part about the real difference being 0.
+First, the part about the real difference being 0.
 This is \(H_0\) from above, our null hypothesis that the difference is 0.
-For a p-value to work, we must assume that \(H_0\) is true.
+For a p-value to work, we must assume that \(H_0\) is always true.
 Otherwise, the frequentist machinery does not work.

-• Another important aspect is the “difference this large or larger”: due to how probability density function works (i.e. functions to obtain probabilities of continuous variables), we cannot obtain the probability of a specific value, but only the probability of an interval of values.
-The frequentist story goes that, if \(H_0\) is true, you should not get very large differences, let alone larger differences than the one found.
+Another important aspect is the “difference this large or larger”: due to how probability density functions work, we cannot obtain the probability of a specific value, but only the probability of an interval of values (Chapter 19).
+The NHST story goes that, if \(H_0\) is true, you should not get very large differences, let alone larger differences than the one found.

 The next step is thus to obtain the probability of \(t \geq\) 2.4374424 (t being equal or greater than 2.4374424), given a standard t-distribution.
 Before we can do this we need to pick the degrees of freedom of the distribution, because of course these affect the probability.
 The degrees of freedom are calculated based on the data with the following, admittedly complex, formula: